webzakimbo/bcome-read-the-docs-guides/docs/source/ssh-configuration/most-basic.rst

    ``asciinema play https://asciinema.org/a/1KJiA2r4GoxQdtKuVSFsjqeMb``

-   For more detailed configuration options, please refer to the |DOCS|_.
+See the Bcome documentation for more detailed configuration options: |SSH_ATTR_DOCS|.